phanikiran1169/ROS_Basics/ROS1/python/README.md

   * To set the value of a parameter:
     `rosparam set parameter_name parameter_value`

-* C++/Python file
-  The python interface to ROS parameters is straightforward:
+* The python interface to ROS parameters is straightforward:
   * rospy.get_param()
   * rospy.set_param()